dankamongmen/notcurses/README.md

   // If smcup/rmcup capabilities are indicated, notcurses defaults to making
   // use of the "alternate screen".
 This flag inhibits use of smcup/rmcup. bool inhibit_alternate_screen;
+  // We typically install a signal handler for SIGINT and SIGQUIT that restores
+  // the screen, and then calls the old signal handler.
+Set this to inhibit
+  // registration of any signal handlers. bool no_quit_sighandlers;
+  // We typically install a signal handler for SIGWINCH that generates a resize
+  // event in the notcurses_getc() queue.
+Set this to inhibit the handler. bool no_winch_sighandler;
 } notcurses_options;

 // Initialize a notcurses context, corresponding to a connected terminal.